Introduction

 Compliance with Building Codes

-• Adhering to local building codes and safety standards is essential in any tile installation project.
-These regulations may dictate specific requirements for tile adhesive thickness, the use of backer board, and subfloor preparation to ensure a safe and durable installation.
+- It’s important to follow local building codes and safety rules for any tile installation.
+These guidelines may include specific requirements for tile adhesive thickness, backer board use, and how to prepare your subfloor to ensure a safe and long-lasting result.

 Conclusion